HL7/fhir-ips/pages/index.md

 The IPS dataset is **minimal and non-exhaustive; specialty-agnostic and condition-independent; but still clinically relevant**.

-The IPS is composed by a set of robust, well-defined and reusable core set of data items, i.e., HL7 FHIR IPS profiles, in the case of this guide.
-Its tight focus on unplanned care is not a limitation, but, on the contrary, enables the IPS profiles to be used as common minimal 'core' set beyond its initial scope.
+The IPS document is composed by a set of robust, well-defined and potentially reusable core sets of data items (indicated as IPS library in the figure below).
+The tight focus of the IPS on unplanned care is in this case not a limitation, but, on the contrary, facilitates their potential re-use beyond the IPS scope.

-{% include img.html img="IPS_doc_library.png" caption="Figure 1: The IPS products" %}
+{% include img.html img="IPS_doc_library.png" caption="Figure 1: The IPS product and by-products" %}

 ## Purpose